 - A printing section was started from 1979.

-- A production department was also there in this institute after 1989 also.
-Different types of carpentry job or wooden structures was used to manufacture here.
+- A production department was there in this institute after 1989 also.
+Different types of carpentry jobs or wooden structures used to be manufactured here.
 All the furniture of Shilpavidyalaya was made by the students of this institute only.
-In the printing section also students were used to print the magazines of our institutes and other documents were also printed as per requirement.
+In the printing section students used to print the magazines of our institutes and also other documents as per requirement.

-At present the Institute is running the following courses with the full functionality:
+At present the Institute is running the following courses :